mrpotatoes/react-layout-manager/README.md

 # References, Footnotes & Bibliography

 ## Footnotes
-[^tile-directory] Granted this isn't super accurate as your `tile` would still import code from the rest of this application think of it more like each `tile` directory is a package that is published and it only exposes the API that would allow you to use it properly.
+[^tile-directory]: Granted this isn't super accurate as your `tile` would still import code from the rest of this application think of it more like each `tile` directory is a package that is published and it only exposes the API that would allow you to use it properly.
 So your `index.js` file would contain the exports for the other files as well if they are required for the use of this particular `tile`.

+[^tile-exports]: Remember thingy